Frequently Asked Questions

 This system clearly gives you the flexibility that most companies need as well as the ability for Key Trainer staff to undertake and review risk assessments as and when they need to (as clients are admitted to you, as client's conditions change etc).

-Your Key Trainers will be supported by EDGE Services in this vital role with our unique 'post training support' system.Back to question ↑
+Your Key Trainers will have access to our in-depth Resources Library via our website as well as our invaluable e-learning module (aimed at front-line staff and covering the theory of people handling knowledge).
+They will be supported by the EDGE Services team of trainers in this vital role with our unique 'post training support' system.Back to question ↑

 Am I eligible to attend an EDGE Services 'Key Trainer Refresher/Update'?